LuukBoot/Rigging-appp/README.md

 Ik moet nog een handleiding maken, die komt hier te staan

 ## Workflowdiagram
-In this chapter the workflow diagram is descibed, see below the the total workflow diagram
+In this chapter the workflow diagram is described, see below the the total workflow diagram
 ![This is a image](/Images/Workflow.jpg)

-In upper part of the figure is the input of the application shown, and  at the left is the data base for rigging equipment/ constants.
+In the upper part of the figure the input of the application  is shown and  at the left the data bases for rigging equipment/ constants is shown.
 Both these database are excel sheets and the data in these files can easily be changed.
-With the help of the module openpyxl the data from the excel sheet is transformed in to usefull data.
+With the help of the module openpyxl the data from the excel sheet is transformed to usefull data.

 <br/><br/>
-The frontend of the app is consist of 5 different tabs, check next chapter what the parameters are of each tab.
+The frontend of the app consists of 5 different tabs, check next chapter what the parameters are of each tab.
 All the params and the data from the excel sheet are passed to the communication class.
-The first thing the class does is changing the params in to useful data, in which way it is stored can be seen in next chapter.
+The first thing the class does is changing the params in to useful data, in which way it is stored can be seen in the next chapter.
 When all the data is transformed, all the caluculations are done.
 These are:

 - The cog envelope (Class: Calc_COG_env)
 - Load distributie/ Cog shift factor (Class: Calc_load_dis))